litebito/netbox-ipam-scanner/README.md

 - log level (DEBUG, INFO or ERROR)

 [netbox]:
-- your NetBox URL
+- url = your NetBox URL
 - your NetBox token
 - verify ssl = set to false if you are working with self signed certs
+- page size = pagination for the NetBox REST API (set lower if you experience timeout issues), 100 is a good default value
--
+- ipmac_link_expiration = 30

 ## netbox_ipam_scanner_init.py
 This script is called from the main script.